Two women jumping beside the Georgia State Line sign

 Our cabin at the Enota Resort near Hiawassee, Georgia

-After our meal, Brad announced that he was going to set up his tent “somewhere” and would meet us at 6 am for breakfast.
-(I thought he had a room in the lodge?)
-At 5 am, our cabin door flew open, the dogs began barking and a soaking wet Brad swept into the room.
+After dinner, Brad announced he was going to set up his tent โ€œsomewhereโ€ and would meet us at 6 a.m. for breakfast.
+(I thought he had a lodge room?
+Minor detail.)

-“My tent leaked and everything is wet.
-I’m going to hang up my stuff in here.
-We won’t be able to backpack today”.
+โ€œMy tent leaked and everything is wet.
+Iโ€™m going to hang my stuff in here.
+We wonโ€™t be able to backpack today.โ€

-I was not very pleased, but what choice did I have?
-We unloaded the week’s worth of food from our packs and my husband removed the tent from his.
-Out of stubbornness, I kept my pack filled with my sleeping bag and gear.
-I might not be sleeping outside that night, but, dammit, I was going to pretend that I was!
+I was not thrilled.
+But what choice did I have?
+We unloaded the weekโ€™s food from our packs, and my husband removed his tent.
+Out of pure stubbornness, I kept my pack fully loaded with my sleeping bag and gear.
+I might not be sleeping outsideโ€”but I was not emotionally accepting that fact.

 Two men in rain gear on a hiking trails